What is a Columbarium?

 NOTE: A conversation has begun about the possibility of interring ashes in a garden area of the front lawn.
 The first such interment occurred in January 2019.
 Please ask if you are interested in learning more about this option.

 As Christians, we regard burning as a properly reverent way of disposing of objects which have been blessed for religious use, e.g. prayer books, altar linens, etc. If it is appropriate to burn what has been set apart and used to the glory of God, how much more so, is it appropriate to cremate the human body and to inter the remains in a receptacle housed in a columbarium.

 It is comforting to know that the ashes of our dear ones will be placed in a columbarium in a church consecrated to the worship and service of God.
 In our columbarium, the names of those interred in the niches will remind us to pray for the souls of the faithful departed.

 The columbarium allows present members of the church to make important decisions about the disposal of their earthly remains.
 Members are secure in the knowledge that their families will not have to decide what will happen to their loved one’s body nor will they have to bear the financial burden.

 If you are ready to move forward, please contact Sacristan Michael Seewer, firstname.lastname@example.org or 206.323.0300, to schedule an appointment to select a niche.

 About the Resurrection Icon

 From time to time, the icon travels to various churches in the Seattle area, most frequently during the Easter season.
 Saint Mark's members Dick and Jane Carter, who were instrumental in commissioning of the icon made the excellent suggestion, which we have gratefully accepted, that when it is not on tour the icon find a permanent home in our Chapel of the Resurrection.
-You are welcome to come see the icon- the Chapel is open on Sundays and can be opened by request during the week.
+You are welcome to come see the icon when the building is open—the Chapel is opened by request.